The MGA With An Attitude

 Wheel Trim, RIMBELLISHER - AT-132

-Below is a closer image of an original factory optional Rimbellisher.
+Below is a close-up image of an original factory optional Rimbellisher.
 Notice the outer edge is kicked upward a bit, and that it will be doubled over for stiffness and to provide a smooth edge.
-This closely follows the outer wheel rim but does not cover the outer flanged edge of the rim (where wheel weights mount), and it will be somewhat narrower than the aftermarket part shown above.
+This closely follows the outer wheel rim but does not cover the outer flanged edge of the rim (where wheel weights mount), and it will be somewhat narrower than the aftermarket part shown below.
 Notice also that the spring fingers extend from the inner edge of the ring, which is part of what allows the outer flange to be narrower.
-This design gives a more sleek or slim appearance on the wheel when installed.
+This design gives a sleek or slim appearance on the wheel when installed.

-Original factory option rimbellisher
+Original factory option Rimbellisher

 The factory style Rimbellisher was available for the 1500 model cars, but was discontinued after February 1959, about the same time as introduction of the new style steel disc wheels.
 Slightly different style wheel trim rings were always available from dealers as aftermarket accessories.
 Therefore almost any style of wheel trim ring may be considered to be a valid period accessory.